adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 ### Storing Credentials in OS Level Storage

-To setup User Sync to pull credentials from the Python Keyring OS credential store, set the connector-umapi.yml and connector-ldap.yml files as follows:
+To set up User Sync to pull credentials from the OS keyring (e.g. Windows Credential Manager), set the connector-umapi.yml and connector-ldap.yml files as follows:

 connector-umapi.yml